Document Guide — Police Clearance

 • (4) Returned to the embassy / consulate for pickup

-• Once obtained, the sealed certificate is mailed to Japan; we handle apostille, translation, and international shipping from there
+• Once obtained, the sealed certificate is mailed to Japan; we handle MOFA apostille application support, translation, and international shipping from there

-For overseas residents, the extended processing time means early document review is recommended before your submission deadline.
-Embassy procedures vary by country; please contact us before applying so we can review the intended schedule.
+For overseas residents, consular routing and mailing can take time, so early email-based document review is recommended before your submission deadline.
+Embassy procedures vary by country; please contact us by email before applying so we can review the intended schedule in writing.

 Authentication Requirements by Country